Designating Power of Attorney in Phoenix

 Probate is not always required in Phoenix.
 Arizona law allows for alternative processes, such as Small Estate Affidavits, when real property equity is less than $100,000 or personal property value is less than $75,000.
 This simplifies the distribution of assets without undergoing the full probate administration process.

-Common Arizona Probate Process Disputes
+Common Probate Disputes in Arizona

 Probate disputes can arise for various reasons, making it necessary to involve the courts to resolve the issues.
 Some of the most common causes of probate disputes include: